Day 1: Delhi - Tijara 102 km

 we again get lost.
 It is really difficult to find the way when you are cycling on roads

-that cannot be found on maps.
-So far every time we found out sooner or later but today is really hopeless.
+So far every time we got lost, we found a way out out sooner or later but today is really hopeless.

 We have to take a taxi in Bujinath.
 The landscape that we pass in the taxi is